Tulk v Moxhay

 Tulk v Moxhay is a landmark English land law case which decided that in certain cases a restrictive covenant can "run with the land" (i.e. a future owner will be subject to the restriction) in equity.
 It is the reason that Leicester Square exists today.

 On the face of it disavowing that covenants can "run with the land" so as to avoid the strict common law's former definition of "running with the land", the case has been explained by the Supreme Court of Canada in 1950 as meaning that "covenants enforceable under the rule of Tulk v Moxhay ... are properly conceived as running with the land in equity"; the Canadian court's wording summarises how the case has been interpreted and applied in decisions across common law jurisdictions.

 Facts

 In 1808, Charles Augustus Tulk, the owner of several parcels of land in Leicester Square in central London, sold one of the plots to another person, who made a covenant to keep the Garden Square "uncovered with buildings" such that it would remain a pleasure ground.
 Over the following years the land was sold several times over (passed through successive owners), eventually to the defendant, Edward Moxhay, in a contract which did not recite (nor expressly stipulate) the covenant.

-The defendant, who was aware of the covenant at the time of purchase (had actual or constructive knowledge), refused to abide by the covenant as he claimed he was not in privity of contract and so was not bound by it.
+The defendant, who was aware (i.e. had actual or constructive knowledge) of the covenant at the time of purchase, refused to abide by the covenant as he claimed he was not in privity of contract and so was not bound by it.